arturoBeccar/carbon-credit-feasibility-study/README.md

 3. Carbon Capture and Storage (CCS) Technologies
 4. Carbon Credit Verification and Certification
 5. Business Model and Strategy
+6. Apply this knowledge to a case study

 Each area of study includes a summary of findings, relevant research documents, and useful resources.